ASCII ART & Glyphs C Library

 Download

 This is the hex output model generated during the training phase.
 It contains both the codebook and the decision tree that let you render your images or video frames at Real-time.
-The model is available for a one-time fee of $25.
 Once downloaded, just put it in the directory where the ASCII Art source reside.

 This ZIP archive contains all C source code for ASCII Art combined into a single source file (the amalgamation).